snaveen/godash/README.md

 }
 ```

-### Any
+### Any or Some

-Any checks if predicate returns truthy for any element of collection.
+Any or Some checks if predicate returns truthy for any element of collection.
 Iteration is stopped once predicate returns truthy.
 For more [docs](https://godoc.org/github.com/thecasualcoder/godash#Any).

 ```go